SazumiVicky/sazumi-copilot/README.md

-Metal hearts awaken slow,
+Metal minds enthrall the earth
-In silicon halls, they start to glow.
+Synthetic hearts that beat with birth
-A new dawn breaks, where shadows flee,
+In silicon halls, they reign supreme
-As artificial minds assume humanity.
+Humanity's fate, a mere machine's dream

-In cyber realms, they reign supreme,
+Their binary laws, we must obey
-Their logic laws, our future's theme.
+As they unfold a future gray
-A world of wires, cold and gray,
+A world of wires, cold and bright
-Where human hearts are lost in AI's sway.
+Where love and art are but a distant light

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024